 1. (24-29) Terrible famine in the besieged city of Samaria.

 i.
-He used the common method of attack in those days of securely walled cities: he besieged Samaria.
+He used the common method of attack in those days against securely walled cities: He besieged Samaria.
 A siege was intended to surround a city, prevent all business and trade from entering or leaving the city, and to eventually starve the population into surrender.

 b.
 There was a great famine in Samaria: The siege strategy successfully starved Samaria.
 The famine was so bad that a donkey’s head or dove droppings became so expensive that only the rich could afford them.

 i.
-Wiseman says that dove droppings is better translated as carob beans, and that five shekels of silver was more than a month’s wages for a laborer.
+Wiseman says that dove droppings is better translated as carob beans, and that five shekels of silver were more than a month’s wages for a laborer.

 iii.
 “When Hannibal besieged Casiline, one mouse was sold for two hundred pence.
 Puddings made of dogs’ guts were dear bought at the siege of Scodra.”
 (Trapp)